Yabusame: Decline and revival

 With the arrival of the Portuguese and their guns in the mid-16th century, the bow began to lose its importance on the battlefield.
-At the Battle of Nagashino in 1575, well-placed groups of musketeers serving Oda Nobunaga and Tokugawa fired in volleys and practically annihilated the cavalry charges of the Takeda clan.
+At the Battle of Nagashino in 1575, well-placed groups of teppō-wielders serving Oda Nobunaga and the Tokugawa fired in volleys and practically annihilated the cavalry charges of the Takeda clan.

 Mounted archery was revived in the Edo period (1600–1867) by Ogasawara Heibei Tsuneharu (1666–1747) under the command of the shogun Tokugawa Yoshimune (1684–1751).
-Given that the nation was at peace, archery as well as other military martial arts became more of a method of personal development rather than military training.
+Given that the nation was at peace, archery and other martial arts became more a means of personal development than military training.